aman-bhatia94/NetworkFirewall/README.md

  * This class serves as the entry point for the Firewall Application
  * The class takes the path of the rules file and calls Firewall class
  * Traffic represents each packet coming to the Firewall
- * 6 test cases have been written to check the validity of the Firewall

 ### Firewall
 This class is responsible for creating the Rules and calling the accept_packet method